- TOP

 When resonance occurs, it is possible to obtain the amount of amplitude and stress generated, and to check the effect of taking measures against resonance.

-Typical software for eigenvalue analysis (eigenfrequency analysis) and (frequency) response analysis include Dassault Systèmes' "Abaqus", Siemens Software's "NX Nastran", and Ansys' "LS-DYNA".
+Representative software for eigenvalue analysis (natural frequency analysis) and (frequency) response analysis include "Abaqus" from Dassault Systèmes, "NX Nastran" from Siemens Software, and "LS-DYNA" from Ansys.

 Cyclic fatigue analysis